GetTerms/getterms-tag-template/README.md

 2. **Widget Detection**: Checks if the GetTerms widget is already installed
 3. **Consent Reading**: Reads existing user consent preferences from localStorage
 4. **Consent Mapping**: Translates GetTerms categories to Google consent mode signals
+5. **Regional/Country Defaults**: If enabled, applies GDPR regional defaults and any defined country overrides before the banner displays to the user
-5. **Real-time Updates**: Listens for consent changes and updates Google services accordingly
+6. **Real-time Updates**: Listens for consent changes and updates Google services accordingly

 ### Integration with Other Tags